Axia-Tech/AXIA-wiki/docs/general/claims.md

 > **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
 You can always
 > find the most up-to-date releases of the desktop app on their [releases page][mycrypto].

-You will need a AXIASolar account to claim your SOLAR.
-Please follow the instructions on the [account generation][] page for generating a new AXIASolar account.
+You will need a AXIACoin account to claim your SOLAR.
+Please follow the instructions on the [account generation][] page for generating a new AXIACoin account.

 You can use the [claims guide](https://claims.axiacoin.network/) to claim SOLAR that were purchased in the form of SOLAR Allocation Indicators on Ethereum before June 30, 2020.
 These steps are broken down